DropoutTS: Sample-Adaptive Dropout for Robust Time Series Forecasting: Introduction

 However, time series forecasting is inherently characterized by \emph{sample-level heterogeneity}: different input sequences exhibit vastly different predictability due to regime shifts, varying noise levels, and temporal dynamics \cite{yamanishi2002unifying}.
 In real-world scenarios, some samples correspond to stable, highly predictable regimes, while others are dominated by abrupt changes, rare events, or stochastic fluctuations that manifest as severe noise.
 Deep forecasters, characterized by high capacity, are notoriously prone to overfitting these noise samples, memorizing spurious patterns rather than learning generalizable dynamics \cite{lin2025temporal}.
 To address this mismatch, existing robustness strategies typically fall into two distinct paradigms:

 \begin{itemize}[leftmargin=*] \item \textbf{Data-Centric Selection:} Approaches like RobustTSF \cite{cheng2024robusttsf} and Selective Learning \cite{fu2025selective} frame robustness as a screening task.
 They employ auxiliary proxy models or statistical metrics to rigorously exclude samples or time steps identified as artifacts.
-While effective at filtering outliers, this binary ``keep-or-drop'' decision inevitably incurs \textit{information loss}, risking the discarding of valid rare events that mimic noise features. \item \textbf{Prior-Centric Modeling:} Methods such as RSTIB \cite{cheninformation} and BayesTSF \cite{Pan2024Bayes} seek to disentangle noise via probabilistic frameworks.
-By constraining latent representations using VAEs \cite{kingma2013auto} or BNNs \cite{jospin2022hands}, they enforce the learned manifold to conform to specific priors (e.g., Gaussian) \cite{christmas2010robust}.
-However, such \textit{rigid distributional assumptions} often struggle to capture the complex, non-stationary nature of real-world series, while the associated optimization imposes significant computational overhead. \end{itemize} Despite their success, both paradigms neglect the intrinsic variability of learning difficulty across samples.
+While effective at filtering outliers, this binary ``keep-or-drop'' decision inevitably incurs \textit{information loss}, risking the discarding of valid rare events that mimic noise features. \item \textbf{Prior-Centric Modeling:} Methods such as RSTIB \cite{cheninformation} and BayesTSF \cite{Pan2024Bayes} disentangle noise through probabilistic frameworks.
+Using VAEs \cite{kingma2013auto} or BNNs \cite{jospin2022hands}, they constrain latent representations to conform to specific priors (e.g., Gaussian) \cite{christmas2010robust}.
+However, these \textit{rigid distributional assumptions} fail to capture the non-stationary nature of real-world series and incur significant computational overhead. \end{itemize} Despite their success, both paradigms neglect the intrinsic variability of learning difficulty across samples.
 Consequently, the trade-off between strict data pruning and complex prior imposition fails to resolve this core challenge.
 Faced with such intrinsic variability, existing models adopt uniform regularization (e.g., fixed-rate dropout), implicitly assuming identical capacity requirements across samples.
 As illustrated in \autoref{fig:motivation}, we propose a third paradigm: \textbf{Capacity-Centric Modulation}, rooted in the core principle of \textit{sample-adaptive regularization}.
 Instead of determining a sample’s usability (Selection) or fitting distribution (Modeling), we dynamically modulate model capacity allocated to each sample proportionate to its intrinsic predictability.

 To this end, we introduce \textbf{\method}, a model-agnostic plugin regulating information flow via \textit{sample-adaptive dropout}.
 Leveraging spectral sparsity, its core insight is that valid temporal patterns align with dominant high-energy frequencies, while noise manifests as a diffuse low-amplitude background \cite{donoho2006compressed}.
 We propose a differentiable spectral noise scorer that quantifies instance-level noise via reconstruction residuals from learnable spectral masking.
 These residuals dictate adaptive dropout rates: higher dropout for noisy samples restricts capacity (forcing the network to ``skim'' dominant patterns), while relaxed dropout for clean samples enables scrutiny of fine-grained details.